-Hangman fracture (also known as traumatic spondylolisthesis of axis) is a fracture which involves both pars interarticularis of C2, and is as a result of hyperextension and distraction.
+Hangman fracture (also known as traumatic spondylolisthesis of axis) is a fracture which involves the pars interarticularis of C2 on both sides, and is a result of hyperextension and distraction.

 This is known as a judicial lesion as these are the forces delivered by a noose, which, contrary to most ill-informed depictions, was placed with the knot towards the side of the neck, next to the angle of the mandible/mastoid process.